Grant ApplicationsGeneral Information

 CICRA has several streams of funding which, with the exception of the Bursary Awards, are all Peer Reviewed by the CICRA Medical Advisory Panel (MAP) and external referees.
-These funding streams include:
+These funding streams are:

 - 3 year Research Fellowship – a clinical/scientific training post for paediatricians in training who are seeking to specialise in paediatric gastroenterology with an interest in IBD.
-Over 32 years many of the leading paediatric gastroenterologists in the UK have received their training through this scheme.
+Many of the leading paediatric gastroenterologists in the UK have received their training through this scheme.

 - 3 year PhD Studentship – a scheme to encourage young scientists to gain their PhD whilst researching Inflammatory Bowel Disease.
 Fees and stipends are in line with Medical Research Council (MRC) rates.

-- 1 to 2 year Project Grants – either to support a single project or part of a larger ongoing project.
-Up to £35,000 per annum.
+- 1 or 2 year Project Grants – either to support a single project or part of a larger ongoing project.

-- Small bursary awards for up to £400 to enable UK based health professionals including trainees, nurses and final year medical students involved in IBD research or with an interest in the subject.
-Funds are offered to assist with costs for attending scientific/medical meetings.
-Preference will be given to those presenting their own paediatric work, although exceptionally assistance may be offered for attending IBD-related training courses
+- Small bursary grants (at the Trustees discretion) up to £400 (max. £5,000 annually) to help UK based health professionals (trainees, nurses and final year medical students involved in IBD) to be able to attend medical/scientific meetings.
+Preference will be given to those presenting their own paediatric work, although assistance may be offered for attending IBD-related training courses.
+In addition an annual bursary of £1000 is awarded to a trainee paediatric gastroenterologist towards travel to an international medical/scientific meeting.

 CICRA is very grateful for the support received from members of the medical profession who act as advisors in the peer review process, whether as members of the Medical Advisory Panel or as independent referees.